To make sure Yousician can hear you properly, it’s important to choose the right setup. Here are some options.

 Use your device microphone

-With an electric guitar, you need to plug it in to an amp so it’s loud enough for Yousician to hear.
+With an electric bass, you need to plug it in to an amp so it’s loud enough for Yousician to hear.
 Set your amp to a clean sound at a low volume (about speaking level, not window-rattling level).